cnguye64/cds492_proj/README.md

 ## Methology

 This project will consist of first, preparing and cleaning the dataset.
 Finding the summary statistics of the trips, then mapping the coordinates of the starting and ending stations.
+The duration of the trips will be calculated using the started_at and ended_at variables.

+### Summary Statistics Computed

+- Number of membered and casual riders
+- Average trip duration of membered and casual riders
+- Number of types of bikes used by membered and casual riders

 ## Packages Used in R